 Bone and Joint Health

 Maintaining optimal bone and joint health is especially crucial for working out and other activities that are essential for a healthy lifestyle.
 Increasing vitamin D and calcium intakes are always good for keeping the bones and joints strong.
 Glucosamine and chondroitin, which are found naturally in cartilage, can be taken in supplement form to treat osteoarthritis.
 The Arthritis Foundation further emphasizes the importance of taking Boswellia Serrate (Indian frankincense) supplements to prevent inflammation, cartilage loss and other problems that are attributed to arthritis.
 Other recommended supplements to take for bone and joint health include turmeric, cat’s claw, and fish oil.

 Natural supplements known as nootropics are beneficial for brain functioning.
 Fish oil supplements contain the omega-3 fatty acids docosahexaenoic acid (DHA) and eicosapentaenoic acid (EPA) that can help the brain function better and protect it from damage caused by inflammation.
 To keep the brain’s hippocampus region and memory intact, resveratrol is a recommended supplement.
-Mental fatigue can be reduced by taking rhodiola rosea supplements.
+Mental fatigue can be reduced by taking popular supplements such as rhodiola rosea.

 Mental and Emotional Health